samsungnext/nomad/website/source/docs/configuration/consul.html.md

 agent running on the same host as the Nomad agent with the default configuration, Nomad will automatically connect and configure with Consul.

-An important requirement is that each Nomad agent talks to a unique Consul agent.
+~> An important requirement is that each Nomad agent talks to a unique Consul agent.
 Nomad agents should be configured to talk to Consul agents and not Consul servers.
-If you are observing flapping services, you may have have multiple Nomad agents talking to the same Consul agent.
+If you are observing flapping services, you may have multiple Nomad agents talking to the same Consul agent.
 As such avoid configuring Nomad to talk to Consul via DNS such as consul.service.consul